 After all of the national finals in the round have taken place and selected their winners, it is time to award the points!
 We aim to turn the results around for you within 24 hours of the latest national final of the round coming to an end.
-However, please be patient if there are a lot of you guys playing… which we hope there will be!
+However, please be patient as there are a lot of you guys playing…and three of us!

 A dynamic scoring system

 We calculate your score depending on how close your predicted winners come to winning their respective finals.
-Take Melodifestivalen 2019, for example.
-If you predicted John Lundvik to win, you would receive the full 12 points on offer.
+Take Melodifestivalen 2020, for example.
+If you predicted The Mamas to win, you would receive the full 12 points on offer.
 12 points were available as there were 12 entries in the Melfest final.
-If you predicted 2nd placed Bishara to win, you would receive 11 points, and so on.
-Therefore, if you predicted Malou Prytz to win, you would only receive 1 point, because she was ROBBED and finished last in the final.
+If you predicted 2nd placed Dotter to win, you would receive 11 points, and so on.
+Therefore, if you predicted Mohombi to win, you would only receive 1 point, because he finished last in the final.

 We will determine which of the two scoring systems will be used depending on the results that are announced during the show.
 Sometimes a national final chooses to reveal full results afterwards via the internet, or other outlets, after only announcing the winner or the top positions during the show.
 In such cases, we will only include these detailed results in our scoring if they are revealed prior to the publication of our Prediction results.
 Once we have published the results of a round, these will not be changed even if broadcasters reveal detailed results in the following days or weeks.

 If you do not submit a prediction for a national final then you will receive zero points.
 This scoring process will take place for each national final.
 At the end of each round, the points will be added up and posted on our official Eurovision Prediction Facebook page, our official Eurovision Prediction Twitter page, our official Eurovision Prediction Instagram page and here on the ESCXTRA website.
 The player that accumulates the most points after all the rounds have taken place will be crowned the winner of Eurovision Prediction 2021!